gabriel/GRUnit/README.md

 # GRUnit

-GRUnit is a test framework for iOS which runs as a Test (app) target in your project.
-Its meant to be very similar to XCTest and supports asynchronous testing.
-By default, it is meant to breakpoint on test failure, for easier debugging.
+GRUnit is a test framework for iOS and OSX which runs as a Test (app) target in your project.
+It's meant to be very similar to XCTest and supports asynchronous testing with timeouts.
+By default, it is meant to raise an Exception on test failure, so you can use an exception breakpoint and debug in Xcode at the point of failure.